3liz/lizmap-web-client-demo/INSTALLATION.md

 The ZIP downloaded from [demo server](https://demo.lizmap.com) contains everything inside.

+## JavaScript

+Most of ZIP files include one or more JavaScript files.
+It's **mainly** for demonstration purpose, for instance to hide buttons which are not necessary for the main feature to demonstrate.

+These files can be removed if wanted.
+You should check their content.

+But in a few demonstration projects, the JavaScript file is **required**, for instance for the Mapillary project.

+If you want to activate it, do not forget the right "Enable JavaScript" at the **repository** level.

 ## SQL data

 Some projects are using SQL data.
 By default, projects are using a